lemonmade/quilt/documentation/craft.md

   });
 }

-// In a consuming sewing-kit.config.ts file...
+// In a consuming quilt.project.ts file...

 // All good!
 export default createPackage((pkg) => {